 I went to my first event was Godskitchen at Sepang in the late year 2011.
 Since then I’ve found something interesting in this EDM.
 It all started from here.
 So I start making a monthly podcast and surprisingly I received positive feedback from listeners.
 From there, organisers started inviting me to play at their clubs.

 What goes through your mind for TWELVE 13?

 TWELVE is not a new event in this industry.
 They’ve brought many international DJs to our country.
-I never thought that I’ll be among the local line up to perform for TWELVE 13 alongside 6 international DJs.
-This is what i have been dreaming!!
+I never thought that I’ll be on the local line up to perform for TWELVE 13 alongside 6 international DJs.
+This is what I have been dreaming!!
 I’m feeling nervous and excited at the same time.
-This is the biggest achievement to me so far a newcomer DJ.
+This is the biggest achievement for me so far a newcomer DJ.

-I will give my best performance and make it memorable night not only to myself, but to everyone that come to TWELVE 13.
+I will give my best performance and make it memorable night not only to myself but to everyone that comes to TWELVE 13.